2anatoly45/bike_project/README.md

 TO DO:

+1. Write a printer function;
+2. Convert time to hours, minutes and seconds;
+3. Write algorithm for velocity;
+4. Add the option to pause when taking a break to leave average speed unaffected;
+5. Make the arduino store two times: total time spent outside and time spent travelling;
+6. Add the possibility to change modes with the mode button;
+7. Add the option to adjust wheel diamter in inches (which will be converted to metres);
-write a printer function
+8. Write an equivalent printer function for LCD;
-convert time to hours, minutes and seconds write algorithm for velocity add the option to pause when taking a break to leave average speed unaffected make the arduino store two times: total time spent outside and time spent travelling add the possibility to change modes with the mode button add the option to adjust wheel diamter in inches (which will be converted to metres) write an equivalent printer function for LCD